vladimirgamalyan/rectangle-bin-pack/README.md

 `solve(options, rects, cb);`

 Pack rectangles and return new array in callback.
-Same as `solveSync`, but works asynchronously, ànd return an array of objects with two fields: `x` and `y`.
+Same as `solveSync`, but works asynchronously, and return an array of objects with two fields: `x` and `y`.

 `options`